Introduction

 The structure of an API can take many forms, for example you could have routes named /api/getAllPostComments/:postid or /api/posts/:postid/comments.
 However, it’s conventional to follow REST (an acronym for Representational State Transfer), a popular and common organizational method for your APIs which corresponds with CRUD actions.
 Following established patterns such as REST make your API more maintainable and make it easier for other developers to integrate with your API.
 Software development is often about clear communication which is aided by following expectations.

-The actual technical definition of REST is a little complicated (you can read about it on wikipedia), but for our purposes, most of the elements (statelessness, cacheability, etc.) are covered by default just by using Express to output JSON.
+The actual technical definition of REST is a little complicated, but for our purposes, most of the elements (statelessness, cacheability, etc.) are covered by default just by using Express to output JSON.
 The piece that we specifically want to think about is how to organize our endpoint URIs (Uniform Resource Identifier).

 REST APIs are resource based, which basically means that instead of having names like /getPostComments or /savePostInDatabase we refer directly to the resource (in this case, the blog post) and use HTTP verbs such as GET, POST, PUT, and DELETE to determine the action.
 Typically this takes the form of 2 URI’s per resource, one for the whole collection and one for a single object in that collection, for example, you might get a list of blog-posts from /posts and then get a specific post from /posts/:postid.
 You can also nest collections in this way.
 To get the list of comments on a single post you would access /posts/:postid/comments and then to get a single comment: /posts/:postid/comments/:commentid.
 Below are some other basic examples of endpoints you could have.